imwithye/git-ignore/README.md

 Git-ignore will install itself to `/usr/local/share/git-ignore/` and create a symbolic link to `/usr/local/bin/git-ignore`.
 If the file already exists, git-ignore will override it.
 This can be used to upgrade git-ignore as well.
 This operation may require `sudo`.
 You can fully remove git-ignore by deleting these two files.

 For manually installation, you can clone this repository and use `make install`.
 To remove simply use `make uninstall` (may require `sudo`).
+Or you can recursive clone this repository and copy it to anywhere you like, then create a symbolic link of `git-ignore.py` as `git-ignore` to your system search path.

 **Start this repository if you like it:)**.
 I will publish it to `Howebrew` in the future.
 That will be much easier for installation.

+##Usage

+Try `git ignore usage`.
+It will out put some useful information.

+Git-ignore is a quite simple tool.

+`git ignore add <ignore files>`, this command allows you add multi git gitignore files to `.gitignore`.
+Note that there is a search path for searching ignore files.
+Firstly git-ignore search `~/.git-ignores/`, then `$GIT-IGNORE/system-templates`, then `$GIT-IGNORE/github-templates`. github-templates is cloned from [GitHub gitignore template](http://github.com/github/gitignore).
+All git ignore templates have to be named as `name.gitignore`.

+To create your own template, try `git ignore save [filename]`.
+This command will save current `.gitignore` as `filename.gitignore` to `~/.git-ignores/`.
+Also you can directly create a git ignore template under `~/.git-ignores/`.